CBAM Solutions for

 End to end delivery

-Exposure assessment, measurement, verification, reporting and certificate management handled as one accountable engagement.
+Exposure assessment, measurement, verification readiness, reporting and certificate planning handled as one accountable engagement.

 R·05